Augustab/microsoft_fabric_mcp/README.md

 ## Introduction

-This MCP server is created to make it easier for data engineers working in Microsoft Fabric to use generative AI tools without requiring access to Microsoft Fabric Copilot (which demands F64-capacity), which can be prohibitively expensive for many organizations.
+This MCP server provides data engineers with direct access to Microsoft Fabric resources through AI assistants like Cursor, Claude, and other MCP-compatible tools.

-We have built MCP tools around the endpoints available in the Fabric REST API.
-Currently, we've focused on providing schema information for tables in lakehouses, but we plan to expand with more tools covering additional Fabric REST API endpoints as listed in the [Microsoft Fabric REST API documentation](https://learn.microsoft.com/en-us/rest/api/fabric/articles/) as well as the [Azure Data Lake Storage Gen2 REST API documentation](https://learn.microsoft.com/en-us/rest/api/storageservices/data-lake-storage-gen2)
+Built around the Fabric REST API, it includes 26 tools that let you query workspace details, examine table schemas, monitor job execution, and analyze data dependencies.

-By leveraging these tools, data engineers can enhance their productivity and gain AI assistance capabilities without the need for premium licensing.
+Instead of switching between the Fabric portal and your IDE, you can now ask your AI assistant questions like "What tables are in my lakehouse?" or "Show me the schema for the sales table" and get immediate, accurate responses.

 ## What is Model Context Protocol (MCP)?

 The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
-Think of MCP like a standardized connection port for AI applications - it provides a standardized way to connect AI models to different data sources and tools. x
+Think of MCP like a standardized connection port for AI applications - it provides a standardized way to connect AI models to different data sources and tools.

 ### How MCP Works

 MCP follows a client-server architecture: